catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

 such as Dev, Test, and Prod within the same infrastructure if desired.

 The fundamental unit of a Pod is driven by the `Docker`_ container engine.
-This gives the advantage of portability of application development between a vanila Docker environment and Kubernetes orchestration.
+This gives the advantage of portability of application development between a vanilla Docker environment and Kubernetes orchestration.

 .. _Docker: https://www.docker.com